documenteinaer/pkt_captures/collect_beacons.md

 therefore card is associated to the AP and the SS is available in user space.
 These values can be collected from the kernel using:
 `while true; do  grep wlan0 /proc/net/wireless; sleep 0.1; done`

+For these commands we are not actually getting datapackets from the AP, but collect SS from the beacons collected.

 #### adhoc mode

+TODO

 ### Probes
 The 802.11 standard mandates each AP to answer probe requests from stations that are not yet associated.